If you’re reading this, the chances are that you have come across the motoring terms, Cat C or Cat D but are unsure exactly what they are.

 If a car has been classified as either Cat S or Cat N, the V5C document will be marked with an ‘S’ - which means the vehicle has been salvaged.

-This makes it easier for prospective buyers to identify a car’s write off history.
+This makes it easier for prospective buyers of used cars to identify a car’s write off history.

 What about Cat A and Cat B?